 The CCOPY function is intended in particular for applications which have to remain open for extended periods but during whose execution it is nevertheless necessary to back up files.
 However, it requires more resources than a normal backup.
-The CCOPY function is activated by means of the CONCURRENT-COPY operand in the BACKUP-FILES statement.
+The CCOPY function is activated by means of the CONCURRENT-COPY operand in the BACKUP-FILES or BACKUP-FILE-VERSIONS statements.

-In order to request a backup with the CCOPY function it is necessary, when using a work file (WORK-FILE-NAME=STD or <filename>), to define a set of files which are to be backed up in this way.
+In order to request a backup with the CCOPY function it is necessary, when using a work file (WORK-FILE-NAME=\STD or <filename>), to define a set of files which are to be backed up in this way.
 This set of files may contain, for example, all the files required by the application.
-When the backup job is created, these files must be open at least for read access to ensure that they have a consistent status (exceptions here are online backup with SHC-OSD on page 114 and the transfer of a Snapset backup on page 119).
-The backup job must be created using //BACKUP-FILES ..., CONCURRENT-COPY=YES.
+When the backup job is created, these files must be open at least for read access to ensure that they have a consistent status (exceptions here are online backup with SHC-OSD on "Backups with SHC-OSD" and the transfer of a Snapset backup on "Transfer of files and job variables from Snapsets to a backup archive").
+The backup job must be created using //BACKUP-FILES ..., CONCURRENT-COPY=\YES; or in case of version backup, by //BACKUP-FILE-VERSIONS ..., CONCURRENT-COPY=\YES.